golbangi1000/Pneumonia-Xray-image-Diagnosis-Using-Deep-learning-model-in-Web/README.md

 # Pneumonia Xray image Diagnosis Using Deep learning model in Web

- Visualization of pneumonia affected area by showing activation using unet and classifying pneumnoia using resnet
+## Journal Title: Visualization of pneumonia affected area by showing activation using unet and classifying pneumnoia using resnet

 1. 프로젝트 진행기관 : Surrey Univ.